CBL-UCF/CBL-UCF.github.io/pages/01People.md

 ---
 <img style="float: right;" src="../../assets/img/people/EmilyWhitt.jpg" width="40%" height="35%">

 <div style="text-align: justify"> Emily Whitt was a pre-med student majoring in Biomedical Sciences at the University of Central Florida.
 She was also a Burnett Honors Scholar and a LEAD Scholar.
 Her research involved segmenting swine cardiac MR Images in order to later develop a machine learning model that will be able to segment cardiac MR Images.
-Her work resulted in a conference paper published in the proceedings of FIMH 2023 ([link]([https://link.springer.com/chapter/10.1007/978-3-030-78710-3_13](https://link.springer.com/chapter/10.1007/978-3-031-35302-4_28))).  </div>
+Her work resulted in a conference paper published in the proceedings of FIMH 2023 (<a href="[url](https://link.springer.com/chapter/10.1007/978-3-031-35302-4_28)"> link</a>). </div>

 <br />
-Favorite things to do:	      Reading, Soccer
+Favorite things to do: Traveling, Baking, Volunteering, Watching Movies

 <br />
 <br />